-Vote totals may differ between measure criteria and between measures as Standing Committee members often must join calls late or leave calls early.
+Vote totals may differ between measure criteria and between measures as Standing Committee members often have to join calls late or leave calls early.
 All voting outcomes are calculated using the number of Standing Committee members present during the meeting for that vote as the denominator.
 Denominator vote counts may vary throughout the criteria due to intermittent Standing Committee attendance fluctuation.
 The vote totals reflect members present and eligible to vote at the time of the vote.
 If quorum is not achieved or maintained during the meeting, the Standing Committee receives a recording of the meeting and a link to submit online votes.
-During the meeting, quorum (17 out of 25 Standing Committee members) required for voting was not achieved.
-There was a total of 16 committee members present during the entirety of the meeting.
+During the measure evaluation meeting, quorum for voting was not achieved.
 Therefore, the Standing Committee discussed all relevant criteria and voted after the meeting using an online voting tool.

-Measures Recommended
+Endorsed Measures

-NQF #3610 30-day Risk Standardized Morbidity and Mortality Composite following Transcatheter Aortic Valve Replacement (TAVR)
+NQF #3610 30-Day Risk-Standardized Morbidity and Mortality Composite Following Transcatheter Aortic Valve Replacement (TAVR)